dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 ### Variables

 The `Variables` property enumerates the variables actually present in the result row.
-Note that this may differ from the Variables property of the containing SparqlResultSet since not every result necessarily has every variable in it e.g. empty rows, rows from different sides of a UNION etc.
+Note that this may differ from the Variables property of the containing SparqlResultSet since not every result necessarily has every variable in it, e.g. empty rows, rows from different sides of a UNION, etc.

 ### Accessing Values